exactly-once/Home/content/posts/notes-on-2pc.md

 draft: true
 ---

-If there's one protocol every distributed system's engineer knows it's Two-Phase Commit (2PC).
-That said the understanding often doesn't match the popularity.
-In this post we will discuss selected misconceptions around 2PC.
-This is not yet another description of 2PC (TM) - if you need a refresher you might want to read one of the articles on 2PC.
-TODO:(link-to-2pc-description).
+If there's a distributed protocol every software engineer knows it's Two-Phase Commit.
+It's been around for several decades now [^1], sadly, there are quite a few misunderstandings around 2PC that we encountred in our practice.

+This is not "yet another introduction to 2PC"(TM).
+If you need a refresher go through some the good [^2] descriptions of the protocol before continuing.

-### 2PC == MSDTC
+### 2PC != MS DTC
-MSDTC (or XA if you come from the Java space) is 2PC coordinator implementation - one of many possible.
-It comes with concepts like `TransactionManagers` and `ResourceManagers`, implements security between parts of the system and provides tooling to figure out what's going on.
-Finally, it requires that `ResourceManagers` (aka. participants) support distributed transactions in order to take part in the protocol.
+MS DTC (or XA if you come from the Java space) is an implementation of 2PC - one of many possible.
+It comes with concepts like `TransactionManagers` and `ResourceManagers`, implements security between participating processes, provides tooling to figure out what's going on in your system, etc..

-You might find this distinction pedantic but as we will soon see it's important to make it clear if we talk about MSDTC or 2PC.

-### 2PC applies to databases only
+### 2PC is not only about databases
 2PC tells nothing about resources participating in the protocol.
-In MSDTC those could be databases, queueing systems, Web Services, files systems or any other resource that as long as they implement the protocol .
+Some of the most widely available implementations like MS DTC or XA support databases, queueing systems and Web Services.
+In fact, the concrete protocols are open and anyone is free to create new implementations for other types of resources.

-### 2PC provides atomic visibility
+### 2PC does not provide atomic visibility
-2PC ensures all participants will eventually commit i.e it is an atomic commit protocol.
-It **doesn't** however provide atomic visibility.
-When a transaction is being committed, it's possible to observe partial results.

-Imagine scenario, with 2PC spanning two databases.
-There is nothing that prevents a client from querying both databases and see one database before and the other after the commit.
-Finally, the order of commits is un-deterministic and can't be controlled.

-[TODO: diagram]

-If you come from the C# world and wonder why you haven't seen this happening in practice remember that 2PC != MSDTC.
-As any concrete implementation `System.Transactions.TransactionScope` used from managing MSDTC transactions comes with default configuration.
-Specifically, it uses `Serializable` as default isolation level.
-What it means for our scenario is that a client can't make a read from any database until the transaction commits (as the committing transactions are holding exclusive locks).
-Obviously, this doesn't hold for resources that don't support `Serializable` isolation levels or when you change the default configuration.
+2PC is an atomic commit protocol meaning all participants will **eventually commit** if all voted "YES".
+This however doesn't say anything about order in which the participants commit or the delays between commits.

+Let's look at an example to see what we mean by lack of atomic visibility.
+In our scenario we have two participants: a database and a messages queue.

+{{< figure src="/posts/2pc-atomic-visibility-scenario.jpg" title="2PC atomic visibility">}}

+The diagram shows the part of the 2PC protocol after both participants voted "YES" and the cooridantor is commiting.
+What's most interesting is the ouside observer i.e. the client.
+It makes a read requests to both participants.
+In case of the message queue, the read request arrives after the commit from the coordinator which means that this read will return any messages send to the queue.

+In case of the database the read request arrives before the commit.
+What will be the result here?
+First, 2PC says nothing about read behavior, it only requires that the database guarantees successful commit.
+The result depends on is the deployment configuration and there are at least two possible behaviors.
+The the read operation can:

+* Hang until the local transaction is committed - this will happen when local transaction operates in `Serializable` isolation level.
+This is default with MS DTC and MS SqlServer unless explictly changed,
+* Return the last commited value (not the one written by the local transaction) - this will happen when local transaction operates with `Snapshot` isolation.

+Again.
+The behavior is not dictated by 2PC it depends on configuration of concrete implementation and configuration.

+### 2PC does not tolerate failures

+TODO: what happens if participant and or cooridnator get down?
+This is actually question about failure tolerance and what kind of failures can be tolerated by 2PC

+Participants can't make progress *on-their-own* when waiting for `Coordinators` decision.
+That being said that *window* of vulnerability is smaller than some might think (only during voting not during performing transactional work on each resource).

 ### 2PC is not fault tolerant
 Resources participating in 2PC can't make progress *on-their-own* if they voted `Yes` and are waiting for `Coordinators` decision.
 In other words it is possible for a participant to get stuck until hearing back from the coordinator.
 Looking at a sample code it means that provided `scope.Compete` has been called and we are leaving the `using` scope (this is when MSDTC commit is triggered) than the transaction can get stuck if the coordinator fails midway transaction commit.